kabukunz/GraphHarmonicMap/README.md

 cd build
 cmake ..
 ```
-You can also generator for certain toolchains, for example on maxOS:
+You can also generator for certain toolchains, for example on macOS:
 ```
 cmake .. -G XCode
 ```